SadLofiEnjoyer/ItTD-minecraft/README.md

 # ItTD-minecraft
 Turns images into .mcfunction files that spawn text displays
+# Functionality
+* Supports .png and .jpg
+* You can change the size of the image(read Usage)
+* Fully vanilla(If you add the datapack on a server anybody will be able to see the image)
 # Installation:
-## Linux:
-Unzip the archive and run ./ImageToTextDisplay in terminal
 ## Windows:
-No archive for now, but you can download the source code and use auto-py-to-exe to compile it.
-And do not forget to download a datapack from the sources as well and put it in the same folder as the application.
+Just unzip the archive and run the ItTD.exe
 # Usage:
 Put the images in the same folder as the executable and run it.
 You will be able to choose how many pixels should fit in a width of one block(simply enter the number of pixels) and then the datapack will be ready.
 Use /function ittd:(the name of the image) and the image will be spawned.
+Images can be removed by using /kill @e[tag=name of the image] Also, i highly recommend using the Axiom mod to be able to easily move and rotate the images.
 # Limitations:
-* Only .png(for now)
-* No transparency support(just replaces fully transparent pixels with gray ones)
+* No transparency support(transparent pixels will just get their alpha value set to 1)
-* I am not exactly sure how big of an image can be spawned, but a 235 x 169 image was giving my pc a tough time so I dont recommend to import images bigger than that.
+* Maximum width of an image is around 500 pixels.
+The only reason it's limited is because of minecraft's command length limitations in datapacks.
+It can be bypassed by using more .mcfunction files but it's not implemented yet